baltpeter/benjamin-altpeter.de/site/content/post/static-file-cdn-s3-cloudfront.md

 Under “SSL certificate”, select “Custom SSL Certificate (example.com)” and choose the certificate you requested in the previous step from the dropdown.

-Under “Default Root object”, enter the same value you used for S3, probably `index.html`.
+Under “Default root object”, enter the same value you used for S3, probably `index.html`.

 Finally, click “Create distribution”.
 That process will take a while but you can continue with the next step in the meantime.

-## DNS
+## Configuring the DNS settings

 We now need to point our CDN domain to the CloudFront distribution.
 To stay with AWS, you could use [Route 53](https://aws.amazon.com/route53/) for DNS but I find that option too pricey.
 Whatever DNS provider you choose, set the *CNAME* (or *ALIAS*) record for your CDN domain to the domain name shown in the list of your CloudFront distributions (for me, that is `d3fl6fsjbw98pw.cloudfront.net`).